Ghostess/ghost_kernel_a52s_5g/README.md

     - If the KernelSU-Next Manager app reports "Unsupported", completely uninstall and reinstall it.
 Your existing modules will be preserved

 > [!TIP]
-> Use [mountify](https://github.com/backslashxx/mountify) as the primary metamodule.
+> Use [mountify](https://github.com/backslashxx/mountify) or [hybrid-mount](https://github.com/Hybrid-Mount/meta-hybrid_mount) as the primary metamodule.
 If your KSU modules, such as GPU or audio driver modules, don't work, it's because you don't have a [metamodule](https://kernelsu.org/guide/metamodule.html) installed.
 >
 > Use this [KSU Module](https://github.com/user-attachments/files/25517721/A16StorageFix-v2.0.zip) if your apps can't save data in AOSP Android 16 ROMs.
 (There's also [this](https://github.com/omersusin/StorageFixer/) and [this](https://gist.github.com/Loukious/d7f6da0bdc13556d2cde84123fe4f794).
 Your pick)
 >
 > *The following are optional recommendations; feel free to use any, all, or none of them.*
 >
 > Update GPU drivers with this [KSU module](https://t.me/adrenolabsupport/242/1157).
 Newer versions of this module aren't compatible with this device.
 One notable issue is that you won't be able to upload stories on Instagram or send any media through DMs if you do update it.
 Stick with this one.
-You also need `mountify` for it to work
+You also need a metamodule (hybrid-mount, mountify) for it to work
 >
-> Use [Zygisk-Next](https://github.com/Dr-TSNG/ZygiskNext), and this version of [LSPosed](https://t.me/LSPosed/314) if needed (check for newer versions on that Telegram group)
+> Use [Zygisk-Next](https://github.com/Dr-TSNG/ZygiskNext), and this version of [LSPosed (Github)](https://github.com/JingMatrix/Vector) if needed. you can also use [LSPosed (Telegram)](https://t.me/LSPosed/314) but its closed source which i'd avoid (check for newer versions on that Telegram group)
 >
 > For ad-blocking, just use [bindhosts](https://github.com/bindhosts/bindhosts)